CenturyLinkCloud/PublicKB/Blueprints/automated-application-deployment-to-multiple-servers.md

     <li>Save this file as&nbsp;<code>package.manifest</code>.</li>
     <li>Create a ZIP file that contains the two files just created (<code>package.manifest</code>&nbsp;and&nbsp;<code>install.sh</code>) at the top level (not nested in a folder).
 Save this ZIP file as&nbsp;<code>package.zip</code>.</li>
   </ol>
-  <li><strong>Upload the script to the control portal.&nbsp;</strong>(For details on creating script packages in general, refer to the article&nbsp;<a href="https://t3n.zendesk.com/entries/20348448-Blueprints-Script-and-Software-Package-Management" target="_blank">Blueprints Script and Software Package Management</a>.)</li>
+  <li><strong>Upload the script to the control portal.&nbsp;</strong>(For details on creating script packages in general, refer to the article&nbsp;<a href="https://t3n.zendesk.com/entries/20348448-Blueprints-Script-and-Software-Package-Management">Blueprints Script and Software Package Management</a>.)</li>
   <ol>
     <li>Login to control portal and navigate to the Scripts page.
       <br /><img src="https://t3n.zendesk.com/attachments/token/FdNoAQoOZ8F0MMe6bf6hqhrmr/?name=2014-06-05-001-Scripts-Menu.png" alt="2014-06-05-001-Scripts-Menu.png" />